Budget Considerations

 Insurance

-Employers must be insured to protect them and others from issues that might arise, like an accident.
+As an Employers, you must be insured to protect you and others from issues that might arise, like an accident.
 The insurance required is Public and Employer’s Liability Insurance and this is often sold with Indemnity Cover which will cover an employer for financial losses from a claim.

 PA Holidays